dorisavedikian/Reconciliation_Project/README.md

 Original [nalt_label_ALL.tsv]() file has 145,755 rows.
 Because alt and pref labels that correspond to a given concept / resource has the same URI, the openRefine reconciliation service (CSV-Reconcile) will not work.

-So, everytime the NALT gets updated the following two files should be created using a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook so that the pref labels and alt labels are seperated
+So, everytime the NALT gets updated the following two files should be created using a derivative of Tom Baker's [nalt_label.ipynb](https://github.com/woody544/nalt4ma/blob/main/nalt/nalt_labels.ipynb) jupiter notebook so that the [pref labels]() and [alt labels]() are seperated

 After splitting it into two files...

 - [nalt_preflabel.tsv]() currently has 76,932 rows -----> Should always equal the # of concepts unless there is a concept that doesnt have an english preflabel

-- [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> Must add a suffix to each URI using this script [here]() so the duplicate URI's will be considered unique
+- [nalt_altlabel_withsuffix.tsv]() had 68,823 rows ----> An additional column "Nalt_URI_suffix" was added so the duplicate URI's will be considered unique

 ---------------------------------------------------------------------------------------------------------------------------------------------------------